 In addition, your firewall rules should always only allow traffic required for your containers to work.
 For example, if you have an apache server running in one container and it serves a website frontend, then that container only needs to communicate on two ports (80 and 443) to the outside world; internally, it should only be allowed to communicate with theoretically another container that runs the backend of the website and not — for example — with the database server for the web application.
 There’s just no need for it.
 Web server communicates with the backend container, backend container communicates with the database.
 So you have a predefined lines of communication.
 In short, only allow the bare minimum of what is needed.

-Looking to level up your container IQ?
+Looking to level up your Docker container IQ?

 Ready to get serious about container security?
 Check out my four-part learning path all around securing containers, starting with the Secure Container Host Operating System course.